jonathjd/jonathjd.github.io/_posts/2024-03-21-parsing-fastq.md

 > "But Jon, how is "#" a probability?"

 That's a great question!
-The phred score is encoded using ASCII character's meaning that the ASCII value that is assigned to each character - 33 is the actual score.
+The phred score is encoded using ASCII character's, meaning that the ASCII value that is assigned to each character - 33 is the actual score.
 Here is the equation-

 $$S_{\text{phred}} = \text{ord}(Q_{\text{char}}) - 33$$